Raccoh/Raytracing/README.md

 # Raytracing

-An attempt to implement modern raytracing techniques.
+An attempt to implement relevant raytracing techniques.

 ### Disclaimer

 I do not claim ownership of any content in this project.
-Its sole purpose is replicating and learning modern raytracing techniques.
+Its sole purpose is replicating and learning relevant raytracing techniques.
 There are parts that were simply copy-pasted from elsewhere for convenience.

-Most importantly, I was inspired by Kevin Beason's [smallpt](http://www.kevinbeason.com/smallpt/).
+Most importantly, I was inspired by Kevin Beason's [smallpt](http://www.kevinbeason.com/smallpt/) which bundles together many relevant raytracing techniques in an impressive 99 lines of C++ code.
+In this project here, I basically replicated [smallpt](http://www.kevinbeason.com/smallpt/) step by step in my own way of coding by closely analyzing [smallpt](http://www.kevinbeason.com/smallpt/) and with other sources all listed below.

 #### Techniques learned and replicated

+Anti-Aliasing via Supersampling with Importance-Sampled Tent Distribution, from [smallpt](http://www.kevinbeason.com/smallpt/) and the [presentation slides about smallpt](https://drive.google.com/file/d/0B8g97JkuSSBwUENiWTJXeGtTOHFmSm51UC01YWtCZw/view) by David Cline

+Russian Roulette, from [this answer](https://computergraphics.stackexchange.com/a/2325) and [smallpt](http://www.kevinbeason.com/smallpt/)

 Importance Sampling of a Cosine-Weighted Hemisphere, from [rorydriscoll.com](http://www.rorydriscoll.com/2009/01/07/better-sampling/)